-Using the Polyline tool to clean your drawing allows you to shape your lines easier than if you were tracing them by hand using the Brush tool or the Pencil tool.
+Using the Polyline S tool to clean your drawing allows you to shape your lines easier than if you were tracing them by hand using the Brush s tool or the Pencil them by hand using the Brush vertical.

-Click to set a point along your drawing and then pull away from it while holding down the left mouse button.
+2. Click to set a point along your drawing and then pull away from it while holding down the left mouse button.
 You will see the line shape as you move the handles.

-To fine-tune the lines you created with the Polyline \bigcirc tool, use the Contour Editor \bigcirc tool.
+To fine-tune the lines you created with the Polyline $\bigcirc$ tool, use the Contour Editor 📎 tool.